 Reach out if you need to

-For cancer, mental health and general support services, including for assistance during the COVID-19 pandemic, there is lots of support out there.
+For cancer, mental health and general support services, there is lots of support out there.

 Cancer Support Services

 CanTeen offers a range of support and services to young Australians, aged 12–25, who are dealing with the challenges that cancer brings, including counselling services and peer support programs.

 Redkite supports young people, aged 0-18, and their families going through cancer with emotional support, financial assistance and educational services.

 Starlight Children’s Foundation